comp-lin-alg/comp-lin-alg-course/doc/source/exercises.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We're using a tool called `GitHub classroom <https://classroom.github.com>`_ to automate the creation of your
 copies of the repository.
+This classroom will be updated for the 2022/23
-To create your repository, click `here <https://classroom.github.com/a/RDyDLTSf>`_.
+academic year.

 Cloning a local copy
 ~~~~~~~~~~~~~~~~~~~~